peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 <img src="{{ site.baseurl }}/images/1920x1080.jpg" />
 `1920x1080.jpg (22 KB)`

-To reduce the file size and support resolution-independent scaling, it would be ideal to use a vector format.
-Sadly, mesh gradients are not supported in SVG or CSS.
+Using SVG or CSS to render the image would be ideal for reducing the file size and providing resolution-independent scaling.
+Sadly, neither technology supports mesh gradients at this time.

 Fortunately, there's another way to achieve both a small file size and vector-like scaling using a raster image.